buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

             fc: /usr/bin/gfortran

-In this system, we have two gcc modules installed via `spack <https://spack.readthedocs.io/en/latest/>`_ package manager, we will attempt to add both modules as compiler instance in buildtest.
+In this system, we have two gcc modules and we will add both modules as compiler declaration in buildtest.

 .. code-block:: console